-Fields of Study: Early Middle Ages, Late Antiquity
+Fields of Study: Early Medieval Europe, Late Antiquity, the High Middle Ages

 Merle received an M.A. in Medieval History with Distinction from King's College London in 2011 and a B.A., in History and Government, summa cum laude, Phi Beta Kappa, from Colby College in 2007.
 In the intervening years, he worked in politics.